 Learning How To Learn: The Science Behind Efficient Learning

 Crack a smile if you internally groaned at the title.
-Lots of us dread "learning" because it's tedious, time-consuming, and -- let's face it -- it's associated with a broken educational system, hence, the trauma of grades.
+Lots of us dread "learning" because it's tedious, time-consuming, and -- let's face it -- associated with a broken educational system.
+Hence, the trauma of grades.

 And now, I'm telling you there is science behind learning how to learn; Translation: learning how to suffer all over again.